By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 What Are Androgens?

 Androgens are a group of hormones.
 This group contains predominantly male hormones like testosterone.
-Although it’s important to point out that females have androgens, they have them in lower doses than males do.
+Although it’s important to point out that females have androgens, they have them in lower doses than males.

 In fact, all bodies produce and require some level of testosterone to function correctly.
 They’re important for reproductive development in both males and females.